 If you feel that you may have been subjected to discrimination, contact us.
 We’ll get back to you within two weeks to follow-up and outline next steps.

 Trans and Gender Diversity Support

 If you are a Two-Spirit, trans and/or non-binary student, staff or faculty, and have questions and concerns specific to trans inclusion and gender diversity, our team has expertise and lived experience to support you.

-Our services are fully operational.
-Appointments are now provided virtually using Zoom.
+Appointments are now also provided virtually using Zoom.

 Hours of Operation

 Monday – Friday